cbaggers/cepl/README.md

 This mainly covers features & news rather than individual bugfixes.
 When we are out of beta these will be covered more often

+### 2018-04-17

+Headlines:

+The most important change this release is that lambda pipelines now recompile when the functions they use as stages are recompiled.
+This change comes with a performance cost of course so if you wish to opt out of this (recommended for when you ship your project) then pass `:static` in the context argument to `pipeline-g`

+Other important changes:

+- `viewport-resolution-x` & `viewport-resolution-y` had been documented as returning `single-float`s but were returning unsigned ints, this now fixed.

 ### 2018-02-17

 __BREAKING CHANGES__